 - Have special educational needs, or a health and care plan.

 - Are in public care or have previously been in the past.

 - Live within driving distance to the school.

 For more information on the Bourne Grammar School admissions policy, visit this link.

-To apply to sit the Bourne Grammar School 11 Plus exam, students need to apply by completing the registration form, which can be found here.
+To apply to sit the Bourne Grammar School 11 Plus exam, students need to apply by completing the registration form.
 Before registering, parents and students are encouraged to visit the school during its open evening, which normally takes place in June.
 This gives students and parents the opportunity to meet with staff and talk with current pupils at the school.

 Bourne Grammar advises that students are registered sooner rather than later as places in Year 7 are limited.
 Once your child is registered, details of the testing days are sent by post, around September.

 Does Bourne Grammar School have a catchment area?

 Yes, there is a catchment area with priority based on location and distance from the school.